Intro --- Pre-maze --- Cretan --- Roman --- Chartres --- Turf --- Garden --- Other --- Design --- Lay out --- Designer --- Games

 This garden maze was given by Cyril Beazer to the citizens of Bath in 1973.
 The pavement maze was inspired by the 'Labyrinth' theme of the 1984 Bath Festival.
 Its elliptican shape recalls the Pulteney weir.

-The mosaic centre of the maze features the Grgon, or Sun-god Sul, cult figurehead from the temple of Sulis Minerva.
+The mosaic centre of the maze features the Gorgon, or Sun-god Sul, cult figurehead from the temple of Sulis Minerva.
 Ariadne's golden thread meanders through, inviting the eye to follow this inner maze.

 It is surrounded by six apses - each designed as a gaze-maze - which celebrates Bath's Celtic and Roman heritage and cultural prestige.